SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

-\sls{Wu et al.~\cite{wu2013privacy} trained a privacy-preserving logistic regression model using linear HE.
-However, the time complexity of linear HE increases exponentially with the number of parameters.
-CryptoNets~\cite{gilad2016cryptonets}, CryptoDL~\cite{hesamifard2017cryptodl} and SEALion~\cite{van2019sealion} are HE-based frameworks for Convolutional Neural Networks (CNN for short) inference while cannot support training process.
-Giacomelli et al.~\cite{giacomelli2018privacy} proposed a approach that can train a linear regression model using only linearly HE in the vertically-partitioned setting.}
+Wu et al.~\cite{wu2013privacy} trained a privacy-preserving LOR model using AHE on vertically partitioned data.
+However, the time complexity of~\cite{wu2013privacy} increases exponentially according to the number of parameters.
+Giacomelli et al.~\cite{giacomelli2018privacy} proposed an approach that trained a linear regression (LR for short) model using only HE in both the horizontally partitioned setting and vertically partitioned setting.
+Besides, CryptoNets~\cite{gilad2016cryptonets}, CryptoDL~\cite{hesamifard2017cryptodl} and SEALion~\cite{van2019sealion} are HE-based frameworks for the inference based on convolutional neural networks (CNNs for short), but they cannot support the training.

+\textbf{Features:} \emph{HE-based MPL frameworks have low communication overhead with a constant number of communication rounds.
+However, these frameworks usually have enormous computational complexity due to expensive public-key operations in the online phase.}